 If you absolutely have no money at all, you may not wish to continue the application process.
 Because the full assistantship from the department, including a stipend and a tuition waiver, is usually below the minimum requirement for visa purposes.

-If you have enough personal/family funds to cover the entire required amount ($33,711 for 2016-2017; see the affidavit form for the most recent figure) on the financial affidavit, you should send in the affidavit that shows your personal/family funds.
+If you have enough personal/family funds to cover the entire required amount ($37,775 for 2019-2020 see the current affidavit form for the most recent figure) on the financial affidavit, you should send in the affidavit that shows your personal/family funds.
 This is the best option for all international applicants.
 It will not adversely affect your chance of being funded by the department.
 But it would significantly increase your chance of being able to enroll in time because we can send your file to the Graduate School much earlier in the process – that would put you at the beginning of the applications at the Graduate School.